tra38/hack-an-engineer/README.md

 **How it works**

 - Create “valuable” content that doesn’t look like an ad; is apt to get engagement and influence engineer behavior (examples: uptake a dev tool platform, enroll in a training program, join a company, use an open source package)
-- Popular reasons for content marketing: increase domain SEO (example: [Yummly](http://firstround.com/review/the-seo-tips-that-helped-tally-20-million-visits-a-month/), [Nerdwallet](https://outrunseo.com/how-nerdwallet-built-a-520-million-company-using-a-content-based-seo-strategy/)), collect sales leads, sell product/service, recruit engineers, improve brand
+- Popular reasons for content marketing: increase domain SEO, collect sales leads, sell product/service, recruit engineers, improve brand
-- Content can be created in house, or relatively small amounts of funding can encourage others to create the content needed (example: [Pusher’s technical tutorial solicitation](https://pusher.com/guest-writer-program))
+- Content can be created in house, or relatively small amounts of funding can encourage others to create the content needed
 - Content marketing applies far beyond online posts, including categories like whitepapers to handouts in college/grad school classes

 **Example Hacks**

-- Create content that encourages audience to mistakenly believe that your product should be bought (Example: [REST is dead piece in Free Code Camp written by author trying to sell PluralSight GraphQL course](https://news.ycombinator.com/item?id=14839576); post was submitted by owner of Free Code Camp who was looking to get distribution; see [my response](https://news.ycombinator.com/item?id=14840321))
+- Create content that encourages audience to mistakenly believe that your product should be bought

 **Other Issues**

 - Lots of content marketing passes for journalism
 - University/grad school reading can be content marketing (At one top business school, a professor confided to me that the smartest move for many CEOs was to push for business school case studies that biased students to want to join their companies; these case studies would often read like a fawning profile)
 - Need to write content on widely read topics to maximize readership; leads to an echo chamber of hype around new technologies since these have been validated to be of interest
-- Content is expensive to produce (and the costs of creating more effective content is only increasing), so only those with the resources and exposure are the ones most likely to present the content to you.
-For more information, please read ["Content Shock: Why content marketing is not a sustainable strategy"](https://www.businessesgrow.com/2014/01/06/content-shock/)
+- Content is expensive to produce (and the costs of creating more effective content is only increasing), so only those with the resources and exposure are the ones most likely to present the content to you.)

 **Potential Antibodies**

 - Have to be able to identify when something is content marketing in everything from online posts to school curriculums
 - Ask what is motivation of writer and how this influences their view; also need to understand their technical background
 - Use content marketing to learn, but use it with proper skepticism
-	- Fred Wilson, Partner Union Square Ventures:

-> “So how should entrepreneurs use this knowledge that is being imparted by VCs …?
-Well first and foremost, you should see it as content marketing… That doesn’t mean it isn’t useful or insightful.
-It may well be.
-But you should understand the business model supporting all of this free content. *It is being generated to get you to come visit that VC and offer them to participate in your Seed or Series A round.* That blog post that Joe claimed is not scripture in his tweet is actually an _advertisement_.
-Kind of the opposite of scripture, right?” ([link](http://avc.com/2016/08/understanding-vcs/))

 ## Tech blogs and top media publications